A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

 5. Sawtelle

-Also referred to as “Sawtelle Japantown,” due to its history as an arrival spot for Japanese-Americans in the 1890s, the neighborhood of Sawtelle is one of the trendiest spots for young professionals to settle down in L.A.
+Another one of the safe areas in Los Angeles, Sawtelle has so much going for it.
+Also referred to as “Sawtelle Japantown,” due to its history as an arrival spot for Japanese-Americans in the 1890s, the neighborhood of Sawtelle is one of the trendiest spots for young professionals to settle down in LA.
 This Los Angeles neighborhood offers more affordable homes and apartments than many other local neighborhoods, and it’s in close proximity to fabulous restaurants and places to shop.
-With a lower than average crime rate, Sawtelle is also one of the safest places in Los Angeles.

 6. Sherman Oaks